In the current market, it’s no longer a question of whether to incorporate new technologies into your business but rather which ones and how many.

 Even if you have a great product and years of experience delivering it, customers are expecting the digital solutions to match it.
 Otherwise, they can easily switch to your competitors.

-A major aspect of digital transformation that’s often overlooked is its impact on the organization and its culture.
+A major aspect of digital transformation that’s often overlooked is its impact on the organization and its digital culture.

 At its best, digital transformation not only implements new digital tools, but unleashes human potential.
 When employees, thanks to new communication tools, can spend less time answering emails, they can spend more of their time creating value.
 When some of their tasks are automated, they can collaborate more with each other and across the departments.